chris00walker/domain-model/DDD_Artefacts/docs/v2/documentation-governance.md

 ## Purpose
 This document establishes the governance process for maintaining documentation consistency and preventing multiple sources of truth within the Elias Food Imports domain model documentation.
 For style and formatting guidelines, please refer to the [Style Guide](./STYLE_GUIDE.md).

+> **Note**
+> Terminology governance, cross-link patterns, and the authoritative glossary now live in the [Ubiquitous Language Consistency Framework](./ubiquitous-language/README.md).
+Refer to that framework whenever adding or reviewing domain-specific docs.

 ## Core Principles

 1. **Single Source of Truth**